In the midst of the opioid crisis, acupuncture has been growing in popularity in the United States.

-But soon after she treated him, he began to regain sensation and motor skills he had been told would never return.
+Soon after she treated him, he began to regain sensation and motor skills he had been told would never return.

 “At every visit, he’d report on how he could now feel the fine edges of the computer keyboard, use his fingers well enough to button his own shirt, and smile as well as speak more normally,” Robinson said.

-But can acupuncture reliably help serious neurological problems?
+Can acupuncture reliably help serious neurological problems?